Copy files or folders. Implementing this function is optional but it will speedup the copy operation.

 Still, the SymbolicLink-type must be used in addition to the actual type, e.g.

-FileType.SymbolicLink | FileType.Directory
+FileType.SymbolicLink | FileType.Directory.

 The uri of the file to retrieve metadata about.